The Risks of Using ChatGPT in the Workplace

 If you’re a business leader who wants to leverage AI tools like ChatGPT to drive efficiency in your workplace, here are several measures you must take to protect personal and corporate data:

-AI models like ChatGPT have the potential to store any data you enter and disseminate it to other users, so keep proprietary code and algorithms away from it.
+AI models like ChatGPT have the potential to store any data you enter and disseminate it to other users, which can lead to serious cybersecurity risks, so keep proprietary code and algorithms away from it.
 As Security Intelligence puts it, “Anything in the chatbot’s memory becomes fair game for other users.”

 In April 2023, several employees of Samsung’s semiconductor business copied a few lines of confidential code from their database.
 They